-Separate Yourself With Niche Marketing
+Niche Marketing Strategies

 Defining Niche Marketing

-You are ready to get your online business up and running.
-It is a very exciting time, but before you can start, you will want to have a clear understanding of who your target audience is.
+It is an exciting time, but before you start, you will want to have a clear understanding of who your target audience is.

 People get confused about the difference between niche and target marketing.

 Target marketing is a particular group of people you decide to focus on with your marketing strategy.

 Many artists enjoy creating with several different mediums.
 There is nothing wrong with this if you are a hobbyist.

 If you regularly create art with different mediums and various topics, you will never be able to master a particular technique.

-If someone in the family had an illness and were bedridden, a doctor would visit the home, and the family trusted that they would be able to cure any disease or injury.
+If someone in the family had an illness and was bedridden, a doctor would visit the home, and the family trusted that they would be able to cure any disease or injury.